 I highly recommend having legal counsel assist in preparation and with you at the mediation conference to make the process as efficient as possible.
 Mediations are conducted with or without attorneys, but it’s important to remember that as a mediator, I can’t act as attorney for either party, and I don’t give legal advice to parties during a mediation conference.
 As a neutral mediator, my job is to encourage you and another party to see and understand every aspect of your dispute from every angle- including the good, the bad and the ugly.
 While the mediation process lessens the intimidation factor of litigation, it is wise to have an attorney advising you on your rights and available remedies.

 Confidentiality is a critical pillar in making a mediation work.
-As part of my practice, I have everyone attending a mediation review and sign a confidentiality agreement before we begin.
 California is one of the states that encourages the mediation process and protects it.
-Confidentiality is an important factor in building trust with the mediator, trust in the process, and allowing parties to fully express themselves without the risk of something ‘coming back at them later’.
+Confidentiality is an important factor in building trust with the mediator, trust in the process, and allowing parties to fully express themselves without the risk of something ‘coming back at them later.
 Evidence Code section 1119 specifically states that “No evidence of anything said for purpose of mediation or mediation consultation is admissible or subject to disclosure in arbitration, administration adjudication, civil action of other non-criminal proceedings” this includes all communications, negotiations, settlement discussions, and writings submitted in support of the mediation process.

 Furthermore, when in private caucus (a meeting with the mediator and each party individually) I will ask you to clarify what can be shared with the other side, and what you would like to keep confidential.
 This allows us to explore your strengths, weaknesses and desires without fear of the other side taking advantage of information.